peter88213/yw-table/docs/usage.md

 #### Add/remove relationships

-- Add/Remove relationships by klicking on the nodes with the `Alt` key pressed.
+- Add/Remove relationships by klicking on the nodes with the `Ctrl` key pressed.

 #### Open a project